-There are a variety of yogic breathing exercises.
-Some are more calming, while others increase energy.
-Energizing breathing techniques increase the flow of oxygen through the body and will help you feel more energized and alert.
+There are many breathing exercises in yoga.
+Some are calming, while others increase energy.
+Energizing breathing techniques increase the flow of oxygen through the body and will help you feel more alert.

-One energizing breathing technique is “breath of fire,” which is practiced by taking quick diaphragmatic breaths.
+One energizing breathing technique is breath of fire.
+To practice it, take quick diaphragmatic breaths.
 Another is “alternate nostril breathing,” which helps increase the flow of energy through the body.
-This exercise is practiced by breathing in and out through one nostril while closing off the other.
+To do this exercise, breathe in and out through one nostril while closing off the other.

 Also remember to breathe when you practice the physical postures!
 If you forget, your instructor will probably remind you.
 As one of my yoga teachers often says, yoga is “all about the breath.”
 Moving with breath is another important way to practice yoga for energy.